-Where the estate is solvent, the creditors are paid in full and the contest is between the beneficiaries first, as to the order in which resort is to be had to the various parts of the estate for payment of the debts and liabilities and second, what parts of the estate are charged with payment of the pecuniary legacies and in what order.
+Where the estate is solvent, the creditors are paid in full.
+The contest is then between the beneficiaries, first as to the order in which resort is to be had to the various parts of the estate for payment of the debts and liabilities, and second as to which parts of the estate are charged with payment of the pecuniary legacies and in what order.